ir-engine/ir-engine/README.md

     If you do not have Docker installed and do not wish to install it, you'll have to manually create a MariaDB server.

    The default username is 'server', the default password is 'password', the default database name is 'xr3ngine', the default hostname is '127.0.0.1', and the default port is '3306'.

+   Seeing errors connecting to the local DB?
+Shut off your local firewall.

 3. Open a new tab and start the Agones sidecar in local mode